 DAY 6 – Trek to Jomsom (elev.
 2710 m) – The morning takes us gently uphill as we make our way to the village of Lupra (elev.
 2790 m) which will afford us some of the finest views of the Annapurna Mountains.
 From here, the snowcapped peaks will stand in brilliant contrast to the indigo blue skies.
 Here we can see the snowcapped peaks of Mt.
 Dhaulagiri (7th highest mountain in the world), Tukuche Peak, Nilgiri Peak, Tilicho Peak along with many more mountains.
 From here the trail descends down toward the Panda Khola, walking along the riverbank.
 Lupra village is one of the oldest settlements in the region and its monastery is said to have been founded in the 11th century by Lupragpa, a famous Bön Master.
 We will be one of the few tourists that will be visiting this place as it is considered "off the beaten path".
 Even the local people rarely visit this famous place.
 It is one of the oldest Bön-Po monasteries in the region.
 Here we have lunch in the village.
 Following lunch, we trek along the river for an hour.
 Our path then joins up with the Kali Gandaki River as we wind our way back to Jomsom.
 We will spend the night in Jomsom, with total trekking time around 5 – 6 hours.

-DAY 9 – Departure to Kathmandu and Beyond – Today, fly back to Kathmandu.
-Be sure to get a seat on the left hand side of the plane in order to see the mountains as you return to Nepal's capital.
+DAY 8 – Departure to Kathmandu and Beyond – Today, drive back to Kathmandu.
+In the evening, there will be a special farewell dinner organized by Swiss Nepal Family Trekking & Expedition.
 From here, you can either choose to spend some time in the Kathmandu Valley or connect to your next destination.
 Whatever you choose, be sure to talk to your representative at Swiss Nepal Family Treks & Expeditions about other vacation possibilities in Nepal.
 Your representative can give you a wide choice to choose from, including jungle safaris and more.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.